Pre-Arrival Student Guide

 4. Proceed to the Exit or Arrivals Hall

 From this point on, look out for our airport greeters.
-They will be carrying EF Academy signs and be easy to find.
+They will be carrying EF Academy signs and be easy to find near The Coffee Bean & Tea Leaf.
 Make sure you verify that they have your name on their pick-up list, since many students are arriving on the same date.
 You should also make sure you have the school address with you just in case.
-If you cannot find your driver, wait at the arrivals area.
-Do not leave the arrivals area.
-If you can’t find them, you can call the Director on Duty at +1 (626) 507-9224.
+If you cannot find your driver, continue to wait at the arrivals area.
+DO NOT LEAVE.
+If you can’t find them after you've waited a little while longer, you can call the Director on Duty at +1 (626) 507-9224.

 Getting to campus